 We pursue breaking the backbone of generational poverty where the captives of destiny, the marginalised, shall become the frontliners.

-It will train professionals, in a wide variety and number of courses laying emphasis on research, so that they can impart the changes that their impoverished communities need.
+It will train professionals in a wide variety and number of courses, laying emphasis on research, so that they can impart the changes that their impoverished communities need.

-The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD., the Founder, will select the Management Committee that will see to the day to day administration of the university.
+The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD., the Founder, will select the Management Committee that will see to the day-to-day administration of the university.

 The headquarters of the Cosmopolitan Aid Foundation will be located in Bundase in the Greater Accra Region.